ebikatsudon/VTubeStudio/Lipsync.md

 Depending on what style your model is drawn in, mouth forms could look drastically different, but here's a reference I made for cute/girly mouth forms.
 In general, it might be better to make them look less happy and more neutral.

+I would not recommend using this as a "template".
+It's only supposed to be a reference to get the idea across.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/vowel_ms.png]]

 Keep in mind that the blendshapes won't look good (and don't have to look good) if multiple are at `1` at the same time.
 VTube Studio will make sure that the lipsync parameters that will control these Live2D blendshape parameters (`VoiceA`, `VoiceI`, `VoiceU`, `VoiceE`, `VoiceO`) are never `1` at the same time and they only mix at smaller parameter values.